Rechousa/Delivery-Service/README.md

 ## Instructions:
 1. Clone or download to your computer this project
-2. Start a new powershell terminal window and the run the following command to download the most recent docker image of Microsoft SQL Server 2017
+2. Start a new powershell terminal window and run the following command to download the most recent docker image of Microsoft SQL Server 2017
     ```
     docker pull mcr.microsoft.com/mssql/server:2017-latest
     ```